Closed

 The department is working to secure a future where water for Aboriginal people is embedded in water planning and management in NSW to improve access to, and ownership of, water for cultural, spiritual, social, environmental and economic benefit to Aboriginal communities.

-The Aboriginal Water Strategy developed with Aboriginal communities will ensure access to water resources for Aboriginal people.
+The first NSW Aboriginal Water Strategy developed with Aboriginal communities will ensure access to water resources for Aboriginal people.

-Committees for Aboriginal people across NSW to provide advice on water planning and management.
+Committees for Aboriginal peoples across NSW to provide advice on water planning and management.

 Working in partnership to identify ways to improve Aboriginal peoples’ rights, value, access to and ownership of water.

-Access to water empowers Aboriginal people’s spiritual, cultural, environmental and social connections.
+Access to water to empower Aboriginal people’s spiritual, cultural, environmental and social connections.

 About the Aboriginal Communities Water and Sewerage Program